aws-samples/aws-big-data-blog/aws-blog-athena-importing-hive-metastores/README.md

-### Exporting Hive metastores and Importing External Tables in Athenaa
+# Exporting Hive metastore and Importing External Tables in Athena

 This documents 2 script that allows